engineereneskilic/PatikaSQLBootcamp/DistinctCount/Readme.md

-# DVD Rental Database Queries
+# DVD Rental Database Queries - Distinct Count

 This project contains SQL queries executed on the `dvdrental` sample database.
 The goal is to retrieve specific information from various tables in the database, including unique values, counts, and pattern matching.